Legio II Augusta: Invasion of Britannia and Boudica's revolt

 The legion was one of the four legions used during Claudius's invasion of Britannia.
 The commander of the Legion at the time was Vespasian.
 He led the campaign against the Durotriges and Dumnonii tribes.
 During the campaign the Legion marched across the south of Britain, fighting many battles against the local tribes.

-The Legion was first stationed at Alchester and in 49 AD it was moved to Waddon Hill.
+The Legion was first stationed at Alchester and in 49 AD it was probably moved to the Fort at Lake Farm, and then Bradford Abbas.
+Small forts were established at Hod Hill till AD 50 then Waddon Hill until AD 60.
 From 55 it was based at Exeter and from 66 it was possibly at Glevum.

-During the uprising of queen Boudica, when its praefectus castrorum Poenius Postumus, who was then its acting commander possibly because its legatus and tribunes were with the governor Suetonius Paulinus, contravened Suetonius' orders to join him and so later committed suicide.
+During the uprising of queen Boudica, its praefectus castrorum Poenius Postumus, who was then its acting commander (possibly because its legatus and tribunes were with the governor Suetonius Paulinus), contravened Suetonius' orders to join him and so later committed suicide.